CareerConnect®: For Job Seekers Who Are Blind or Visually Impaired

 The Job Seeker's Toolkit is an accessible, self-paced, and free online course that helps individuals who are blind or visually impaired develop job-seeking skills and tools that last a lifetime.

 Welcome to CareerConnect, an employment information resource developed by the American Foundation for the Blind for job seekers who are blind or visually impaired.
-CareerConnect presents employment information, career exploration tools, and extensive job seeking guidance for students and adults with vision loss and the professionals who work with them.
+CareerConnect provides employment information, career exploration tools, and job seeking guidance for individuals with vision loss and the professionals who work with them.

-Employment Information for Job Seekers with Blindness or Vision Loss
+Employment Resources for Job Seekers with Blindness or Low Vision

-Register With My CareerConnect to Take Advantage of Online Job Search Tools
+Register with CareerConnect to Access Online Job Search Tools

 Once registered, you can: